Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06-data-warehouse.md

 ## Lab Objectives

-In this lab, you will be able to complete the following tasks:
+In this lab, you will complete the following tasks:

 - Task 1: Create a data warehouse
 - Task 2: Create tables and insert data